 The brand of oil motorcycle riders use tends to a bit more of a personal choice.

-It’s best to use a synthetic oil, because if performs better overall and can stand extremes better than conventional oil.
+As I understand, It’s best to use a synthetic oil because if performs better overall and can stand extremes better than conventional oil.

 If you’re looking for a good all around oil weight, 10w 40 is a good oil weight if the temperatures in your area are not terribly extreme.
 I tend to use 20w 50 because of the extreme of summer and through the winter (although I really need to change my oil in the winter).

-When it’s all said and done, just make sure that you’re servicing your motorcycle.
+When it’s all said and done, just make sure that you’re servicing your motorcycle when your owners manual tells you.
 For most bikes, as long as your sticking to a maintenance schedule, chances are your Goldwing or whatever motorcycle your riding won’t leave your stranded.